Minty-Crisp/AUXL/README.md

 - Zone's can now define if the basic Travel menu will display.
 Travel menu will always update in Companion Menu and other objects aka Doorways can be configured for Travel as well.
 - Updated Spawn/DespawnCore and Spawn/DespawnLayer.
 Layer's can now be attached to a Parent entity via AUXL.object, entity or element ID.
 - Multi-Menu Updates
+- - Supports Circle Up, Circle Down, Vertical and Horizontal Layouts
 - - Fixed an issue with how actions were being added.
 - - Dynamically update a subMenu with UpdateSubMenu() method.
 - - Parent can now be dynamically updated via the method UpdateParent().
 - - Actions can now control how the menu reacts on click whether to stay open, goBack a menu or close.
 - - Can now be configured to 'stare' at an object with look-at-xyz component providing the id and which axis x,y and/or z angles.
+- Added support to Multi-Menu for Circle Down Layout
+- Re-arranged all components into 4 javascript file categories : System, Support, Addons and Scenes.
+- User position is reset back to 0,0,0 on scene change
+- Added new hovertext support component which on mousehover will display configured text either on top or in front of the object and rotates to user view.
+- Ham Companion now accepts a Layer as an Avatar
+- Added raycast-teleportation-select that spawns a select button on click
+- Added in-progress Mini Games SwipeLaunchGame & GuessHitGame, DragDiffuse
+- Add in-progress Pet, Battler & BattleRef systems
+- Add in-progress gimbal controller of the player avatar 1st/3rd
+- Add Test shared portfolio basic structure and system.
+Test Load and Save of portfolio to localstorage.
+ApplySettings, ApplyColorScheme & ApplySystemText functions.
+- Add in-progress Gimbal controller

 # Features Roadmap : :cherries:
 - System Function, Component & ObjGen Updates